betselotz/MTB-Genome-analysis-of-XDR-TB-from-Ethiopia/MTB-QC-Phylogeny.md

 - `-pre iqtree_results/aligned_consensus` → sets the output file prefix and saves all IQ-TREE results in `iqtree_results/` with this prefix.

 </details>

+### 🌳 Visualization with TB-Profiler + iTOL

+TB-Profiler outputs can be integrated into [iTOL](https://itol.embl.de/) for rich phylogenetic visualization, combining resistance, lineage, and metadata.

+* **Drug resistance types**:
+  - **HR-TB**: Isoniazid-resistant TB
+  - **RR-TB**: Rifampicin-resistant TB
+  - **MDR-TB**: Multidrug-resistant TB (at least INH + RIF resistant)
+  - **XDR-TB**: Extensively drug-resistant TB (MDR + fluoroquinolone + second-line injectable resistant)
+  - **Other**: Cases that do not fit the above categories

+  These categories can be represented in iTOL as colored rings around the phylogeny for quick classification.

+* **Individual drug resistance profiles**:
+  Each anti-TB drug is represented as a binary dot in iTOL:
+  - **Black dot** = Resistant
+  - **White dot** = Susceptible

+  This scheme provides a clear and compact way to compare resistance across isolates without cluttering the tree.

+* **Lineages & Sublineages**:
+  - Major M. tuberculosis lineages (1–10) can be highlighted with branch colors or background shading.
+  - Sublineages (e.g. 4.2.2.2, 2.2.1) can be shown as labels or an extra ring.

 # 📖 References